-Parents of children with MPS I should be cautious about how the area of the spine around the neck is handled.
-It is recommended that children with MPS I It is recommended that children with MPS I avoid high risk activities such as contact sports and gymnastics, including trampolines.
+Parents of children with MPS VII should be cautious about how the area of the spine around the neck is handled.
+It is recommended that children with MPS VII avoid high-risk activities such as contact sports and gymnastics, including trampolines.

-avoid high risk activities such as contact sports and gymnastics, including trampolines.
+children with MPS VII avoid high-risk activities such as contact sports and gymnastics, including trampolines.

-18 Scoliosis
+Scoliosis

 Abnormal curvature of the spine, or scoliosis, also can occur and, if severe, may require intervention.
-In general, fusion with bone is the best alternative because hardware-like rods are not tolerated well.
+In general, fusion with bone is the best alternative because hardware-like rods are not well tolerated.
 In any case, the soft bone makes the surgery and recovery difficult.
-Many individuals need multiple procedures.

-Joints
+Joints 15

-Joint stiffness is common in MPS I and the maximum range of movement of all joints may become limited.
-Later in the individual's life joint stiffness may cause pain, which may be relieved by heat and ordinary painkillers.
+Joint stiffness is common in MPS VII and the maximum range of movement of all joints may become limited.
+Later in the individual's life, joint stiffness may cause pain, which may be relieved by heat and ordinary painkillers.
 Limited movement in the shoulders and arms may make dressing and grooming difficult.
 Anti-inflammatory drugs, such as ibuprofen, can help with joint pain, but their use should be monitored closely to make sure irritation and ulcers in the stomach do not occur.